Auction: Other features

 The silent auction is a variant of the English auction in which bids are written on a sheet of paper.
 At the predetermined end of the auction, the highest listed bidder wins the item.
 This auction is often used in charity events, with many items auctioned simultaneously and "closed" at a common finish time.
-The auction is "silent" in that there is no auctioneer selling individual items, the bidders writing their bids on a bidding sheet often left on a table near the item.
+The auction is "silent" in that there is no auctioneer selling individual items; the bidders write their bids on a bidding sheet often left on a table near the item.
 At charity auctions, bid sheets usually have a fixed starting amount, predetermined bid increments, and a "guaranteed bid" amount which works the same as a "buy now" amount.
 Other variations of this type of auction may include sealed bids.
 The highest bidder pays the price they submitted.

 In private value auctions, every bidder has their own valuation of the auctioned good.
 A common value auction is opposite, where the valuation of the auctioned good is identical among the bidders.